 How to Report Your Lost Dog in Columbus, Ohio

-The process of finding your missing dog can be lengthy and daunting, especially after you've searched everywhere in vain.
+The process of finding your can be lengthy and daunting, especially after you've searched everywhere in vain.
 That's when you start your search and file a report to your local animal control department.
 It's not easy, but DoNotPay can help you do that online to increase your chances of finally reuniting with your lost cat or Fido.

 What to Do if You’ve Lost Your Pet